kevbite/kevbite.github.io/_posts/2018-08-06-configuring-private-vsts-nuget-feeds-with-cake.md

 title: Configuring private VSTS NuGet feeds with Cake
 categories:
 tags: [CI, CakeBuild, VSTS, C#]
-description: Allowing your IoC to do all the AutoMapper configuration and wiring
+description: How to configure your CakeBuild scripts to use private VSTS NuGet feeds.
 comments: true
 ---